ChenYilong/iOS9AdaptationTips/README.md

   [19]: https://developer.apple.com/videos/wwdc/2015/?id=703

-Assuming two apps TestA and TestB.
-TestB wants to query if TestA is installed.
+Assuming that we have two apps: Test A and Test B. TestB wants to check whether TestA is installed or not.
 "TestA" defines the following URL scheme in its info.plist file:

 	<key>CFBundleURLTypes</key>
 	<array>